Larnaca, Cyprus » City Info » Travel Tips last update: 04.08.2008 (5 months ago)

 Buses:

-City buses offer service from the port to city centre and sea front.
+City buses offer service from the port to the city centre and seafront.
 Tourist buses carry around 100 people.
-Some public buses run from Makariou Avenue and sea front to different beaches and tourist locations.
-Some companies organize transfers and trips in all over Cyprus and also provide service for departures / arrivals from the airport/hotel and excursions.
+The public buses run from Makariou Avenue and seafront to different beaches and tourist locations.
+Some companies organize transfers and trips for all over Cyprus and also provide service for departures/arrivals from the airport/hotel and other excursions.

 Shared Taxi: